 Join us for this new webinar series exploring how to read, and enact in our life with others, Bill Torbert’s final book Numbskull in The Theatre of Inquiry: Transforming Self, Friends, Organizations, and Social Science.

-Taking place at 11am Eastern/4pm UK on Wednesday 15th September, this session will focus primarily on first-person, subjective modes of action inquiry, such as writing ‘developmental autobiographies’ to see how our personal history influences our present outlook.
-We also explore how to expand our awareness into the four territories of experience in the present, whether we are alone or engaged with others.
-Please click here to register your place for this second session.
+This session took place on Wednesday 15th September, and focussed on first-person, subjective modes of action inquiry, such as writing ‘developmental autobiographies’ to see how our personal history influences our present outlook.
+We also explored how to expand our awareness into the four territories of experience in the present, whether we are alone or engaged with others.
+Video coming soon…

 Taking place at 11am Eastern/4pm UK on Wednesday 17th November, this session will consider second-person, intersubjective modes of action inquiry: how to frame and re-frame conversations; how to balance self-disclosure, support, and confrontation; and how to interweave the exercise of eight different types of power in work and family settings.
 Please click here to register your place for this third session together.